|This sweet orange kitty showed up at my back door in March 2016|

 |Snuggling with his new mommy in the recliner and in front of the TV.|

-Then in December, heartened by his desire to adopt me, I made the decision to begin acclimating the cat to being more of an indoor cat.
+Then in late December, heartened by his desire to adopt me, I made the decision to begin acclimating the cat to being more of an indoor cat.
 I started enclosing him in the laundry room each night.
 He had access to food, water, and a litter pan.
 I was happy to learn that he did indeed know how to use cat litter.
 This gave my other cat Nyla some breathing room and stress-free access to me in the bed at night.

 His first real test - and mine, too - was when I was gone overnight to run a race in late January.
 It would be for less than 24 hours, but would restrict him more than I assumed he was used to.
 But he was fine!
 He didn't destroy anything, used the kitty litter and was happy to see me when I returned.